Foot feels fine as Henry preps for Titans' playoff return

 Just in time for Saturday's divisional playoff game against Cincinnati.

+This was the first time Henry, the 2015 Heisman Trophy winner, had ever dealt with an injury during a football season.
+He called it “definitely shocking," though Henry simply turned his attention to surgery and working his way back to the football field.

-Henry talked to reporters Wednesday for the first time since breaking his right foot Oct.
-31. The injury cost him the final nine games of the season.
-The NFL's 2019 and 2020 rushing leader led the league again when hurt, and Henry still finished the season ninth with 937 yards.
+The injury cost him the final nine games of the season.
+The NFL's 2019 and 2020 rushing leader led the league again when he was injured, and Henry still finished the season ninth with 937 yards.

 “It was the first time that I got injured during the season and had to miss you know the rest of the season, so it was definitely different ...,” Henry said.
 “Just glad that I was able to get through it and had my support system and happy to be back.”